 Expenses are the cost of resources used up or consumed by the activities of the business.
 For example, seed corn is an expense of a farm business because it is used up in the production process.
 Resources such as a machine whose useful life is more than one year is used up over a period of years.
 Repayment of a loan is not an expense, it is merely a cash transfer between the business and the lender.

 Profitability is measured with an “income statement”.
 This is essentially a listing of income and expenses during a period of time (usually a year) for the entire business.
-Decision Tool Income Statement - Short Form, is used to do a simple income statement analysis.
+Information File Your Net Worth Statement includes - a simple income statement analysis.
 An Income Statement is traditionally used to measure profitability of the business for the past accounting period.
 However, a “pro forma income statement” measures projected profitability of the business for the upcoming accounting period.
 A budget may be used when you want to project profitability for a particular project or a portion of a business.